Understanding People Search Services in England

 - Local council databases (Contain information on local residents, council services, planning applications, and other local government data.)

-- Civil registration records (Include birth, marriage, and death records, providing vital demographic information.)
+- Civil registration records (Include birth, marriage, and death records, providing demographic information.)

 - Property ownership registers (Detail who owns specific properties, including land and buildings.)